 It keeps evidences of several historic periods, from the prehistoric ages to Late Antiquity and the Byzantine era.
 The Greek Theatre is one of the biggest in the world, entirely carved into the rock.

-In ancient times it was used for plays and popular assemblies, today it is the place where the Greek tragedies live again through the Series of Classical Performances that take place every year thanks to the INDA, National Institute of Ancient Drama.
+In ancient times it was used for plays and popular assemblies, today it is the place where the Greek tragedies live again through the Series of Classical Performances that take place every year.
 At sunset, or maybe even with a full moon, here, on the stairs of the Greek theatre, we will enjoy a wonderful experience.

 2 – Ear of Dionysius

 The legendary Ear of Dionysius is the most famous cave in Siracusa.